Theresa May's Ruthless, Boring March To Power

 “She’s good at holding the line and doesn’t screw up,” says Giles Kenningham, a former special adviser to David Cameron in Number 10 Downing Street, who worked on the 2015 general election campaign.

-This time, safety first may be all it takes.
 By all accounts, May is on track for a landslide victory that will return her to Downing Street next month with a vastly bigger majority.
-Unencumbered by her predecessor's manifesto pledges, rebellious backbenchers, or parliamentary opposition, she will be free to pursue her vision for a provincial conservatism and an uncompromising Brexit — and she seems set to get there having been barely tested on the campaign trail.
+Unencumbered by her predecessor's manifesto pledges, rebellious backbenchers or parliamentary opposition, she will be free to pursue her vision for a provincial conservatism and an uncompromising Brexit — and she seems set to get there having been barely tested on the campaign trail.

 The Tory activists wave placards and nod approvingly as May whips through her stump speech.